 Salary adjustments shall be recommended by the college president and approved by the Board of Trustees.
+Employees hired in the second or third quarter of a fiscal year shall be eligible for a prorated salary increase.
 Employees hired in the last quarter of a fiscal year shall not be eligible for a salary increase until July 1 of the fiscal year that follows completion of one (1) year of service.
 However, should salary minimums be increased, individual salaries below the minimum will be adjusted to the new minimum.
-Any administrator, administrative staff member, or administrative support staff member assuming another position in the college at another level will have his/her salary calculated based on the new level
+Any administrator, administrative staff member, or administrative support staff member who transitions into another position at the college will have their salary evaluated based on the salary of the new position.